UpperDownGuy/SysInfo/README.md

 4. Run It Using The Start Menu (It Is Called "System Info")
 5. Specs Should Be There
 6. Confirm if you want to save a log to compare to the next check!

+# NOTE | Troubleshooting
+- Problem | Can Not Save Logs
+  - Solution | Run The App As Administrator